Jello Poke Cake is cool, creamy, and perfect for any get-together. Use any flavor of Jello to make this crowd-favorite dessert!

 Tips for poke cake:

-- You can use a cake made from scratch, a box cake, or a store bought cake.
+- Use a cake made from scratch, a box mix, or a store bought cake.

 - For a nice clean slice, wipe the knife after each cut.

 - Garnish with coordinating fresh fruit.
 Fresh strawberries are especially delicious.

 Setting the Poke Cake.
 It won’t set up like normal gelatin does, but it will take at least a few hours for the Jell-o to soak into the cake and cool completely.
 So plan ahead when making this Poke Cake!